Did you know?

 Despite the popularity of Cape Penguins worldwide, they are at risk currently.
-Due to the threats, they are an endangered species, according to the International Union for Conservation of Nature (IUCN).
+Due to the threats, they are an endangered species, with African penguin populations numbering less than 42,000 today, according to the International Union for Conservation of Nature (IUCN).
 Major threats include habitat loss, overfishing, climate change, oil spills, and predation.

 Appearance